 In Virginia, there are two types of divorce: fault and no-fault.
 The core difference between these two is if one or both parties are assigned responsibility for the reason the marriage broke down.

 Like many states, Virginia recognizes fault-based divorces, which are more challenging to obtain.
-In a fault divorce, one spouse must prove that the other spouse’s misconduct — such as adultery, cruelty, or abandonment — caused the marriage to fail.
+In a fault divorce, one spouse must prove that the other spouse’s misconduct — adultery, cruelty, abandonment, or felony conviction — caused the marriage to fail.

 What Is a No-Fault Divorce?

 In Virginia, a no-fault divorce simplifies the process by not requiring either spouse to prove the other’s wrongdoing.
-Instead, the couple only needs to declare that the marriage has irretrievably broken down due to irreconcilable differences.
+Instead, the couple only needs to declare that the marriage has irretrievably broken down and that the parties have been separated for the required length of time.
 This approach generally allows for quicker and less complicated divorce proceedings compared to fault-based divorces.

 What Is Needed To File for a No-Fault Divorce in Virginia?